Web conference with Zoom

 A virtual meeting is not a physical location - it is a communications solution that allows participants from multiple locations to connect video systems, desktop computers, tablets, and mobile devices in real time for the purpose of holding meetings, presentations, and collaboration sessions.

 Yes, the web conference service provides multi-layer protection which includes secure data centers, infrastructure, media handling & encryption, and application-level security.
+Please refer to the best practices for securing Zoom meetings [212 KB] document for more information on how to use Zoom securely.

 Sir George Williams Campus